We all have different ideas that pop into our heads when we think about fairies and elves.

 Adapted from Nickelodeon’s animated series Winx Club, Netflix’s Fate: The Winx Saga (which premieres on January 22nd) tells the story of five fairies – Bloom, Stella, Musa, Terra, and Aisha – who’re in their first year at Alfea College, a magical boarding school in the Otherworld where fairies go to learn how to control their powers.

 In addition to the usual high-school drama of rivalries, intrigue, and love, at the Alfea the five fairies have to learn to master their magic to defend themselves against monsters that are out to destroy them.

-Which can prove to be especially hard for our protagonist Bloom who until recently thought that she’s human.
+Which can prove to be especially hard for our protagonist Bloom who until recently thought that she’s a human.
 But a tragic accident brought her powers forth and now she’s intent on discovering her true origin, whatever dark secrets it might hold.

 Cursed, Netflix (2020)